afsersid/afsersid.github.io/about.md

 ##	Main objectives of the site

-- Discuss the technical details of information security related domains
+- Discuss the technical details of information security related domains.
-- Document the application of Python for data science
+- Document the application of Python for data science.
-- Present my independent research projects
+- Present my independent research projects.
-- Record my personal achievements
+- Record my personal achievements.
-- It should be noted that all the contents of this website are solely my own and do not express the views or opinions of my employer
+- It should be noted that all the contents of this website are solely my own and do not express the views or opinions of my employer.

 ##	Current activities beside job